Skip to main content

 Omnichannel Data Delivery

 Not only do your internal processes regarding product data remain up to date.
 From a marketing perspective, a PIM system is a perfect addition to your ERP system.
-It does not always have sufficient options for your marketing data.
+It does not always have good options for your marketing data.

 Integration With Your E-Commerce System

-It actually speaks for itself: you can integrate modern PIM systems seamlessly with your e-commerce environment.
-A link with, for example, Magento 2 is absolutely possible.
+It speaks for itself: you can integrate modern PIM systems seamlessly with your e-commerce environment.
+A link with, for example, Magento 2 is possible.
 You can even go as far as you want.
 Linking your e-commerce system with a PIM is often custom work.

 Integration With Other Systems